emilbaek/dk-emrex/docs/Setting up nginx for development.md

 #Setting up Nginx for development

 #####Installing and configuring
-As an alternative to use the apache 2.4 server for the development environment, it is possible to use the nginx server instead.
+As an easy and lightweight alternative to use the apache 2.4 server for the development environment, it is possible to use the nginx server instead.
 The configuration can be found in

-> ./dk-emrex/ncp/etc/nginx/nginx.conf
+> ./dk-emrex/ncp/etc/nginx

 At the time of writing the project uses Nginx 1.10.2, which is the newest.
 Documentation on installing the windows version can be found [here](http://nginx.org/en/docs/windows.html).

-When nginx has been installed copy the configuration file nginx.conf to the <intall-dir>/conf directory.
+When nginx has been installed copy the configuration file nginx.conf and the accompanying ssl folder to the <install-dir>/conf directory.

 #####Using nginx